-The primary purpose of a Purge Valve, P/N 16030NOS, is to release trapped air or gaseous nitrous from the feed line(s).
-This helps to ensure consistent performances.
+The primary purpose of a Purge Valve (P/N 16030NOS) is to release trapped air or gaseous nitrous from the feed line(s).
+This helps to ensure consistent performance.
 And, purging looks cool too!
+We now have an LED purge kit (P/N 16033NOS)!